 Factor 3 – If the opponent to the Will can establish doubt regarding testamentary capacity, the Factor 2 presumption regarding testamentary capacity is displaced;

 Factor 4 – Once the presumption of testamentary capacity is displaced, Factor 1 comes back into play – the proponent of the Will has the onus of proving that testamentary capacity existed when the Will was signed.

 Application of Legal Principles

 The new Will appointed Mr Greer’s son Mark as executor.
 Like Karyn, Mark was a child of Mr Greer’s first marriage.
 Responsibility for proving that Mr Greer had testamentary capacity when he signed the new Will therefore fell to Mark.

 Through his lawyers, Mark sought to establish that Mr Greer’s testamentary capacity was presumed, because the new Will was rational on its face (Factor 2 above).
-Had he been successful in doing so that would have been the end of the matter.
+Had he been successful in doing so that would have been the end of the matter unless Stuart was then able to establish doubt regarding testamentary capacity.
 However, the primary judge was not satisfied that the Will was rational on its face.
 The evidence reflected that

 - the Will favoured three of Mr Greer’s five children, mentioned a fourth child (Stuart) adversely but make no mention at all of a fifth, adopted, child;

 - the Will gifted a car to Karyn’s husband in circumstances where Karyn’s marriage took place in 2015 but Karyn was estranged from Mr Greer between January 2016 and January 2017;